scientific-python/repo-review/README.md

 ## Comparison to other frameworks

-Repo-review was inspired by frameworks like flake8 and Ruff.
+Repo-review was inspired by frameworks like [Flake8][] and [Ruff][].
 It is primarily different in two ways: It was designed to look at configuration files rather than Python files; which means it also only needs a subset of the repository (since most files are not configuration files).
 And it was designed to be runnable on external repositories, rather than pre-configured and run from inside the repository (which it can be).
 These differences also power the WebAssembly/remote version, which only needs to make a few API calls to look at the files that interest the plugin in question.

+So if you want to lint Python code, use Flake8 or Ruff.
+But if you want to check Flake8 or Ruff's configuration, use repo-review!
+Generally, repo-review plugins are more about requiring things to be present, like making use all your repos have some [pre-commit][] check.

 ## Development of repo-review and plugins

 This repository is intended to be fun and easy to develop - it requires and uses Python 3.10, and uses a lot of the new features in 3.9 and 3.10.
 It's maybe not entirely conventional, but it enables very simple plugin development.
-It works locally, remotely, and in WebAssembly (using Pyodide).
+It works locally, remotely, and in WebAssembly (using [Pyodide][]).

 There are a few key designs that are very useful and make this possible.
 First, all paths are handled as Traversables.
 This allows a simple Traversable